 The Egyptian mummy could then be put on its abdomen and the liquid drained through the nose hole.
 "It is an error that [the] embalmers left this stick in the skull," said Čavka, adding the tool may have broken apart during the procedure.

 This embalming accident, unfortunate for the ancient mummy, has provided researchers with a very rare artifact. Čavka's team point out in a paper they published recently in the journal RSNA RadioGraphics the only other brain-removal stick found inside a mummy's skull dates back 2,200 years.

 "Probably in museums in Egypt there are many other evidences, but they were not found inside the skull," making it tricky to identify such artifacts as brain-removal tools, said Čavka.

 The mummy is currently in the Archaeological Museum in Zagreb Croatia and is that of a woman who died around the age of 40.
 Brought to Croatia in the 19th century without a coffin, it's not known where she was found in Egypt.
 Radiocarbon dating and CT scans of the mummy determined its date to be around 2,400 years.
 Her cause of death is unknown.
+New insights